skycc86/npp_binhex_plugin/README.md

 dll compiled with Visual Studio 2013, using plugintemplate 3.1

 ### Shorcut Key
-User can change the shortcut key mapping anytime to their preference if the default one doesn,t suit.
-The shortcut key can be change as below goto Settings -> Shortcut Mapper then click on Plugin commands tab on top, then you will see list of plugin and its correspond function and shortcut key look for binhex.dll, just click on the shortcut key you wish to change then save it
+* User can change the shortcut key mapping anytime to their preferencw.
+* The shortcut key can be change as below
+* goto Settings -> Shortcut Mapper
+* then click on Plugin commands tab on top, then you will see list of plugin and its correspond function and shortcut key look for binhex.dll, just click on the shortcut key you wish to change then save it